 Canon 80D versus Nikon D7500

 The Canon EOS 80D and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 80D and the Nikon D7500 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).